Coder-CH1/Dio/README.md

 # Dio

-## A Powerful HTTP package in Dart for making networking request.
+## A Powerful HTTP package for making networking request in Flutter.